Perturbation of mass accretion rate, associated acoustic geometry and stability analysis: Propagation of the linear perturbation

 Setting $\beta=0$ above recovers the result of~\cite{jkb-arnab-tapan-nabajit, unr81}.

 To summarize, we have shown that the propagation of the $\phi$ independent linear perturbation of the mass accretion rate for axisymmetric flow can be described by a two dimensional matrix, the tensorial part of which bears similar acoustic causal structure as one gets via the perturbation of the velocity potential.
 We have shown this for the three accretion disk models in an equal footing.
 This generalizes the earlier results of~\cite{paper-I} for the spherical accretion with conical flow, and of~\cite{jkb-arnab-tapan-nabajit} derived in the non-relativistic scenario.
 Since the velocity potential and the mass accretion rate are apparently two very distinct quantities, both qualitatively and quantitatively, the demonstration of the association of the later with some acoustic causal structure seems far from obvious {\it a priori}.
 This is the main result of this work and to the best of our knowledge, this has not been shown earlier.

 From a purely astrophysical perspective, it is important to know how $\Psi'$ behaves.
 From Eq.~(\ref{e35}) it is clear that this behaviour is entirely determined by $f^{\mu\nu}$ (which is determined by the stationary state quantities) and the boundary conditions imposed upon $\Psi'$.
 Thus in a given scenario, if $\Psi'$ remains well behaved, we may conclude about the stability of the accretion process.

 To the best of our knowledge, the acoustic geometry by perturbing the velocity potential and related stability issues were first extensively studied in~\cite{M1980} in the Schwarzschild spacetime for spherical accretion.
 The stability of the accretion process was established via constructing bounded energy integrals and by studying the wave configurations generated by the perturbation of the velocity potential.

-In the following, we shall instead use the acoustic geometry we have derived for the three disk models to determine the profile of the perturbation of the mass accretion rate.
-Precisely, we shall solve Eq.~(\ref{e35}) using (\ref{metric1}) corresponding to the possible standing and traveling wave configurations for $\Psi'$ to see if they are stable.
-We shall see that our results on stability are in qualitative agreement with~\cite{M1980}.
+In the following, as we have mentioned earlier, we shall instead use the acoustic geometry we have derived for the three disk models to determine the profile of the perturbation of the mass accretion rate.
+Precisely, we shall solve Eq.~(\ref{e35}) using (\ref{metric1}) corresponding to the possible standing and travelling wave configurations for $\Psi'$ to see if they are stable.
+We shall see that our results on stability are in qualitative agreement with~\cite{M1980} for the spherical/conical accretion disk model, whereas the vertical equilibrium model could indicate instabilities.